alanng10/StandMachine/Docue/a.md

 Stand desktop and laptop machine Type is built with Keyboard only.

-The Keyboard has Case alpha button that can is trigg to switch between Keyboard Case as default, Mouse Case, and Gamepad Case.
+The Keyboard has Case alpha button that can is trigg to switch between Keyboard Case as default and Mouse Case.

 The button is trigg only to switch between Keyboard Case and Mouse Case.

-The button is trigg with space button to switch between Gamepad and Keyboard orn Mouse Case.

-The Keyboard shown Case alpha color to diff the 3 Case on it.
+The Keyboard shown Case alpha color to diff the 2 Case on it.

 The machine has option extern USB Mouse to be tool with Keyboard at same time.
 The Mouse and Keyboard can trigg event at same time.